 Downtown Disney is home to a vast number of retailers, restaurants, and entertainment offerings.
 Guest parking is available at the Downtown Disney lot for those wishing to enjoy shopping and dining:

-- 2 hours free parking with minimum $20 purchase and validation from retailers and restaurants
+- Additional 3 hours free parking with minimum $20 purchase and validation from retailers

-- 4 hours free parking with validation from AMC Theaters or table service restaurants
+- Additional 5 hours free parking with validation from table service restaurants

-- $12 per additional hour charged in thirty-minute increments beyond the above exceptions
+- $14 per additional hour charged in thirty-minute increments beyond the above exceptions, minimum $7

 Anaheim Resort Transportation (ART)